Electric blanket

 Tip 2: create a safe sleeping environment

 A baby needs to feel safe to sleep well.
-Therefore, make sure the bedroom is dark, quiet and cool for the night.
-The temperature in the room should ideally be around 18 degrees celsius.
-Until the age of 1 year old, and certainly until the baby is 6 months old, your baby should preferably sleep in its own bed in your bedroom.
+Therefore, provide a dark, quiet and cool bedroom for the night.
+The temperature in the room is ideal around 18 degrees Celsius.
+Until the age of 1 year and certainly until the baby is 6 months, your baby should preferably sleep, in a cot of his own, with you in the bedroom.
 This way you can hear, see and feel if everything is going well.
+Babies need the proximity of a parent to calm their nervous system, this is called co-regulation.
+If you often ignore the signals your baby sends out, attachment can become disturbed, because the fundamental trust is missing.

-This does not mean that you have to put a baby in a dark bedroom during the day for its naps.
-A relatively quiet room, near supervision, which has a comfortable cot to sleep in undisturbed will be fine.
-This will help the baby to slowly learn to recognise the difference between day and night – because eventually we teach them to adapt quietly to a circadian sleep rhythm.
-Just like us adults, they then sleep in a rhythm of day and night.
+This does not mean that you have to put a baby in a dark bedroom during the day.
+A relatively quiet room, near supervision, and a comfortable bed for undisturbed sleep are sufficient.
+This is also how they slowly learn to recognize the difference between day and night.
+Because eventually we teach them to quietly adapt to a circadian sleep rhythm.
+Like us adults, they then sleep in a rhythm of day and night.

-Always avoid using pillows, cuddles or toys in the cot and avoid putting the baby to sleep in a playpen.
-This can be potentially dangerous for your baby – and your baby doesn’t need a pillow.
-To avoid overheating and suffocation, it is best not to use a duvet.
-Put your baby to sleep on its back from day one, unless your doctor advises you otherwise.
-A baby sleeping bag is also a great way to help the baby stay on their back whilst sleeping.
+Avoid using pillows, stuffed animals or toys in the crib and avoid sleeping in a playpen.
+This can be potentially dangerous for your baby.
+Your baby doesn’t need a pillow!
+To avoid overheating and suffocation, it is best not to use a down comforter.

 Tip 3: Make sure you have a fixed sleep ritual

-A fixed sleep ritual will help your baby fall asleep – and it will soon learn when it is time to sleep.
+A fixed sleep ritual helps your baby fall asleep.
+This is how your baby learns that it is time to sleep.
 The ritual has a calming effect and prepares your baby for sleep.
-A simple ritual can consist of a bath, some cuddling, a story or a lullaby -but do what feels right for you.
-In time, you will find that you can find some peace and quiet in this calmer time yourself.
+A simple ritual can consist of a bath, some cuddling, a story or a lullaby.
+You will feel what suits you.
+And in time you will find that you can find some peace and quiet in it yourself.

-If you start a sleep ritual from the newborn stage, a child will easily learn as a toddler or preschooler that it is sleep time, time for rest.
-Do it together with your partner or alternate regularly, this way your baby will learn that the ritual is not tied to one person.
+If you use this sleep ritual from babyhood, a child easily learns even as a toddler or preschooler that it is sleep time and rest time.
+Do it together or alternate regularly.
+This way, your baby will learn that the ritual is not tied to mom or dad.

 Tip 4: Your baby sleeps even when it’s noisy